 Bifolding door systems vary in what minimum and maximum door leaf sizes you get.
 Some bifolding door systems stop at 2500mm to 2700mm high.
 Other door systems come in a maximum height of 3 metres or even 3.5metres.
 As a result, bifolding doors for larger openings create either floor to ceiling glazing when closed or even larger open apertures in the summer.

-Then there’s the decision whether to go with the widest possible panels and the benefits these may provide.
+Then there’s the decision of whether to go with the widest possible panels and the benefits these may provide.
 Therefore, if you have a particular requirement, make sure you seek advice.
 If your local bifolding door suppliers offer a system at smaller maximum sizes, look at other brands if you want bigger panels.
 These provide more glass, better views and more light into the room.
 Of course, the slimmer the bifold door profile, the better these can look too.

 Bear in mind some of the published maximum widths and heights may mean narrower but taller doors or wider but shorter.
+Right now, the Schuco ASS70 FD HD and the Express Bifolds XP Vision (an Alumil system) both come with door panels up to 1.5m wide.

 How to identify the best bi folding doors